Yardanico/cosmonim/README.md

 headers - if so, just add that header into the `stubs` directory (just create an empty file with the right directory hierarchy), and it'll probably work :P

-Apart from `hello.nim`, this repo also has `gethttp.nim` and `asyncserv.nim`.
-To compile them you need to apply the `asyncserv.diff` patch to your local Nim installation.
+Apart from `hello.nim`, this repo also has `gethttp.nim` (test of using the Nim http client) and `asyncserv.nim` (test of using the Nim async HTTP server).
+To compile `asyncserv.nim` you also need to apply the `asyncserv.diff` patch to your local Nim installation.
 This is also pretty simple:
 ```
 cd nimGitDir
 git apply /path/to/cosmonim/asyncserv.diff
 ```

-Then you can compile those examples as usual.
+Then you can compile it as usual.